MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_video_decode_histogram_component_0041.md

 ### -field D3D12DDI_VIDEO_DECODE_HISTOGRAM_COMPONENT_0041_R

-If the format is a RGB/BGR format, indicates a histogram for the R component.
+If the format is an RGB/BGR format, indicates a histogram for the R component.

 ### -field D3D12DDI_VIDEO_DECODE_HISTOGRAM_COMPONENT_0041_G

-If the format is a RGB/BGR format, indicates a histogram for the G component.
+If the format is an RGB/BGR format, indicates a histogram for the G component.

 ### -field D3D12DDI_VIDEO_DECODE_HISTOGRAM_COMPONENT_0041_B

-If the format is a RGB/BGR format, indicates a histogram for the B component.
+If the format is an RGB/BGR format, indicates a histogram for the B component.

 ### -field D3D12DDI_VIDEO_DECODE_HISTOGRAM_COMPONENT_0041_A